ansible/galaxy_ng/docs/config/options.md

 export GALAXY_AUTHENTICATION_CLASSES="@merge my.new.AuthClass"
 ```

-On all the cases the `my.new.AuthClass` will be appended to the end of the existing list.
+In both cases the `my.new.AuthClass` will be appended to the end of the existing list.

 ### Settings sources